turingschool/career-development-curriculum/module_one/building_a_foundation.md

 * What should Sam and any teammates they work with be aware of?

 ### Tool for Understanding Our Strengths: The Pairin Survey
-If you're having trouble answering the above questions, the Pairin survey might be able to help you.
+If you're having trouble answering the above questions, your Pairin survey results might be able to help you.
 Pairin is a tool that gives you insight into 102 **coachable** and **changeable** professional skills ranging from citizenship to empathy to self awareness.
 The results from your survey will help you to identify some of your strengths and potential areas for growth.

-####

 #### Understanding the Results: Overview of Top 4 Qualities
 Your results show you top 4 qualities: